 Every state has its own rules, regulations, and requirements for probate court.
-If this is your first time dealing with — or being involved in — probate, there are several pieces of information you should know about Virginia probate court.
+If this is your first time dealing with — or being involved in — Virginia probate, there are several pieces of information you should know.

-Although a lawyer can best assess your situation and needs, this guide will inform you about the Virginia probate court process, what probate is, and receive a basic understanding of your duties as estate executor in the Commonwealth of Virginia — without vague generalizations or confusing legal jargon.
+Although a lawyer can best assess your situation and needs, this guide will inform you about the Virginia probate court process, what probate is, and your duties as an estate executor in the Commonwealth of Virginia — without vague generalizations or confusing legal jargon.

 There are multiple parties involved in probate proceedings, each with their own unique role to play:

-- Executor/administrator: Typically, a decedent names a specific individual or entity (such as an attorney) as the executor or administrator of their Will.
+- Executor/administrator: Typically, a decedent names a specific individual or entity as the executor or administrator of their Will.
 This role is usually appointed by a probate court if no Will is present.

-- Beneficiaries/heirs: These individuals are either named in the Will to receive assets after debts are paid or they’re the legal beneficiaries according to state law.
+- Beneficiaries/heirs: These individuals are either named in the Will to receive assets after debts are paid or are legal beneficiaries according to state law.

 - Circuit Court Clerk: The Clerk of the Circuit Court of the decedent’s home county typically handles the probate case.